BuiltByG/BuiltByG.github.io/README.md

 - ⚡ Fun fact: ...
 -->
 # About Me:
 I am a Senior Analyst with over a decade of experience in the AML Compliance/Banking industry, and aspiring Data Scientist.
-Currently pursuing a BSc. in Data Science, Innovation Management and Computer Science to formalize and improve upon existing skills.
+Currently, I'm pursuing a BSc. in Data Science, Innovation Management and Computer Science to formalize and improve upon existing skills.